Vonage/vonage-video-react-native-sdk/README.md

   When you create an archive of your app, the [privacy manifest settings required by Apple's App store](https://developer.apple.com/support/third-party-SDK-requirements) are added automatically with this version of the Vonage Video React Native SDK.

 3. Register the OpenTok OTRNPublisher and OTRNSubscriber classes.
 Do this by modifying the AppDelegate implementation.
-4. Register the OTPublisherViewNative and OTSubscriberViewNative classes.
-Do this by modifying the AppDelegate implementation.

    * If you app has an Objective-C++ AppDelegate file (AppDelegate.mm), add these classes to the list of packages in the NSMutableDictionary returned by the `thirdPartyFabricComponents()` function: